 Buy an aquarium syphon tube and it will almost always come with a wide bore gravel cleaning attachment.
 Gravel vacs are great because you get the opportunity to clean your gravel while also conducting a water change.
 Uneaten food and fish poo builds up in aquarium gravel and can harbour nitrate, so it's best removed.

 Choose a gravel cleaner that suits your size of the tank.
 Too small and it will take a long time to remove water.
 Too large and it may not fit in under the tank lid, may struggle to start syphoning, and it will remove water too quickly, emptying the tank.

 Other ways to do a water change

 In small nano tanks, you could simply use a one-litre measuring jug.
 You know its volume and it’s very quick and easy.
-In huge tanks, you could literally bail water out using a bucket, although its hard physical work.
+In huge fish tanks, you could literally bail water out using a bucket, although it's hard physical work.